 Basic earnings per share is computed by dividing net earnings available to common stockholders by the weighted average number of common shares outstanding during the period.
 In periods when earnings are positive, diluted earnings per share is calculated by dividing net earnings available to common stockholders by the sum of the weighted average number of common shares outstanding and the impact of assumed conversions of potentially dilutive securities.
-For periods when we recognize a net loss, diluted earnings per share is equal to basic earnings per share as the impact of assumed conversions of potentially dilutive securities is considered to be anti-dilutive.
+For periods when we recognize a net loss, diluted earnings per share is equal to basic earnings per share as the impact of assumed conversions of potentially dilutive.
 We have granted certain options, warrants, restricted stock, and convertible notes which have been treated as common share equivalents for purposes of calculating diluted earnings per share for periods in which positive earnings have been reported.